pantheon-systems/documentation/source/_docs/content-delivery-network.md

 ## S3 Files System

 [S3 File System](https://www.drupal.org/project/s3fs) provides an additional file system to your Drupal site alongside the public and private file systems, which stores files in Amazon's Simple Storage Service (S3), or any S3-compatible storage service.
 This is a supported alternative to Amazon S3 CORS.
+For details, see [AWS S3 Setup for Drupal](/docs/drupal-s3).

 ## Known Limitations